Once the belt sander was in this state I was confident that it would work.

 I didn't have the motor clamped down firmly enough, and the motor's mount is also a bit "springy", so there were some vibration issues.
 I ended up shaping much of it with a parting tool, mostly to take smaller cuts to cut down on vibration.

 Sanding the inside edges of the V-groove.
-I wanted this to be nice and smooth to avoid unnecessary wear on the belt.
+I wanted this to be nice and

 Then shaping the end of the pulley a bit more.